 Don’t wait for an accident to happen… get insured!
 My travel insurance is HeyMondo which offers low-cost travel & medical insurance.
 That’s me on the left with three teeth knocked out after a motorbike crash in Bali!

 You can click to read my Full Review of the Best Travel Insurance.

 I’ve made several successful claims with HeyMondo and find their customer service very quick and helpful.
 Click the button below to get a 5% DISCOUNT

 After 40-mins of moderately (relative to other spots in Papua New Guinea) bumpy roads, the boys parked the car in amongst the trees.
 Who knew what was on the other side!?

 It’s literally a 10-meter walk, which was great for us as our legs were dust from the 16-km volcano hike earlier.
 As we made our way along the path and emerged at the river we couldn’t believe the scene.
 The river steamed, creating a mist above the water.
-With no-one else at the hot river, we lay in the hot water looking up at the lush jungle surrounds.
+With no one else at the hot river, we lay in the hot water looking up at the lush jungle surroundings.

 The water is like a bath, just cool enough to swim in but hot enough you could laze about for hours.
 I suggest bringing some water or even a beer or two to enjoy as you soak up the warmth from the thermal hot spring.